sidharthann/GettingAndCleaningDataProject/CodeBook.md

 2. The features vector names are transformed so that the ``mean()`` and ``std()`` strings appear at the end rather than in the middle of the name.
 This is to ease application of the separate() function.
 3. For each of the **test** and **train** sets
   1. The data in the file X_{set}.txt, i.e. the features data for each record, is read into a DataFrame
-  2. The columns not corresponding to mean or dts features are dropped
+  2. The columns not corresponding to mean() or std() features are dropped
-  3. The columns are named using the modified feature names
+  3. The columns are named using the modified feature names (created in step 2 above)
-  4. The activity name and subject id for each recored is added to the above dataframe
+  4. The activity name and subject id for each record is added to the above dataframe
   5. Two columns, one indicating the set(test/training) and another indicating the specific record number within the set are added to the dataframe
-4. The test and trainging records are concatenated
+4. The test and training records are concatenated
 5. The data is split into two dataframes, one containing all the ``mean()`` columns along with the non-numeric id columns.
-6. We apply gather() to this dataset to change the ``mean()`` feature columns into a single variable column, with one 'mean' column containing the values
+6. We apply gather() to this dataframes to change the ``mean()`` feature columns into a single variable column, with one 'mean' column containing the values
-7. Similarly, we construct another sub dataset to hold all the ``std()`` values
+7. Similarly, we construct another dataframes to hold all the ``std()`` values
-8. These two tables ar the joined by matching all the id columns (i.e. columns other than mean and std) to create a full data set containing mean and std values for each set/subject/activity/feature combination in one row
+8. These two dataframes are then joined by matching all the id columns (i.e. columns other than mean and std) to create a full data set containing both mean and std values for each set/subject/activity/feature combination in each row
 9. This dataframe is then grouped by subject, activity and feature and the mean and std values are averaged for each group to produce the summary_data.txt output

+###Description of the data in **summary_data.txt**
+1. subject - numbers 1 to 30 - Subject id to identify participants
+2. activity - varchar() - One of 6 possible activity labels
+3. feature - varchar() - One of 33 possible features
+4. avg_mean - double - Average of feature value means across all measurements
+5. 4. avg_mean - double - Average of feature value standard deviations across all measurements